thuml/Sundial/README.md

 <img src="./figures/arch.png" alt="" align=center />
 </p>

-The input time series is divided into patch tokens, which are embedded from original continuous values.
-The patch embeddings are fed into a decoder-only Transformer, a stable and speedup version that learns token representations via causal self-attention.
-The model is optimized using our **TimeFlow** Loss.
+Input time series is divided into patch tokens, which are embedded from original continuous values.
+The patch embeddings are fed into a decoder-only Transformer, a speedup version that learns token representations via causal self-attention.
+The model is optimized using **TimeFlow** Loss.

-> For our previous work, please refer to [**Tim**e-Series-Transform**er** (Timer)](https://github.com/thuml/Large-Time-Series-Model)

 ## TimeFlow Loss

-We propose TimeFlow Loss, a parameterized loss function that models per-token probability distribution conditioned on input representations, and generates multiple plausible predictions under the flow-matching framework.
+We propose TimeFlow Loss, a parameterized loss function that models per-token probability distribution conditioned on token representations, and generates multiple plausible predictions under the **flow-matching** framework.

-This optimization objective operates on original values and facilitates patch-level generation for quick inference, which is highly compatible with continuous-valued modalities, such as time series
+This optimization objective operates on original values and facilitates patch-level generation for quick inference, which is highly compatible with continuous-valued modalities, such as time series.

 > Training